davismcc/SingleCellOmics_Heidelberg_Apr2017/README.md

 ## Outline:

+We have two 1.5 hour sessions to work on single-cell methylation.
+Broadly, we will spend the first session on processing the raw sequence files to get summarized, annotated methylation results for genomic features of interest.
+In the second session we will analyze and plot these results to fulfill the goals above.

 1. We will use `BISMARK` for alignments and methylation calling.
 For details, see this [protocol paper](http://www.nature.com/nprot/journal/v12/n3/full/nprot.2016.187.html).
 2. QC (also see protocol paper)
     1. Negative controls should not align